tfry-git/EmbAJAX/README.md

 - More drivers
 - More examples
 - Basic authentication features
-  - For now, ArduJAX makes no attempt at implementing any security features.
+  - For now, Ajane makes no attempt at implementing any security features.
 If you need security, you will have to implement it at the network level.
 However, it would be nice, if there was at least a rudimentary mechanism besides this, so there can be differential permissions on the same network (e.g. view vs. control), and controlled access beyond a single subnet.
 Making a go at this makes relatively little sense with plain text communication, of course.
 One exciting news in this regard is that an HTTPS server implementation is about to be added to the
     ESP8266 arduino core.
 Once that is a bit more accessible, this should be revisited.

+## What does the name Ajane stand for?

+Ajane stands for "Asynchronous JAvascript Now/Neatly Embedded", and is the preliminary result of trying to come up with a name that does not clash with various trademarks and existing library names.
+This framework was originally called "ArduJAX", but the Arduino tradmark holders (very politely) asked me to try to find a different name.

 ## The beggar's line